Random cubic planar graphs converge to the Brownian sphere: Introduction

 \subsection{General strategy of the proof and organization of the paper}

 \paragraph{Decomposition of cubic planar graphs along their 3-connected components.} The first ingredient in the proof of Theorem~\ref{thm:main} is the known decomposition of cubic planar graphs into 3-connected components.
 This decomposition allows us to use techniques similar to the ones developed in~\cite{banderier2001random,gao1999size} and to prove that a random cubic planar graph (resp. cubic planar multigraph) admits a unique giant 3-connected component called its \emph{3-connected core}.
 This is presented in Section~\ref{sec:decompo}.
 A key feature is that the metric properties of the original graph can be very precisely approximated by the metric properties of its 3-connected core with random edge-lengths.
 More precisely, the length of a given edge follows asymptotically a distribution denoted $\nustar$.
-To study this model, a first step is to consider the case where the edge-lengths are i.i.d random variables distributed according to $\nustar$.
+To study this model, a first step is to introduce and study the distribution $\nustar$, this is undertaken in Section~\ref{sec:bounds}.

 Dealing with a 3-connected planar graph allows us to enter the world of planar maps.
 Indeed, by Whitney's theorem~\cite{whitney19922}, a 3-connected planar graph is known to admit a unique embedding (up to mirror).
 Hence, 3-connected planar graphs and 3-connected planar maps are the same objects.
 By duality, 3-connected cubic planar graphs correspond to simple triangulations (i.e. triangulations with no loops nor multiple edges).